OtherCornerGames/DungeonMUD/readme.md

 Requirements:
 - `10 points`: Game Needs
-  - `1`: You have at least 4 rooms
+  - `1`: You have at least 4 rooms1
-  - `1`: You have at least 1 usable item
+  - `1`: You have at least 1 usable item1
-  - `1`: You have at least 1 item that can be taken
+  - `1`: You have at least 1 item that can be taken1
-  - `1`: You are rewarded points for your efforts
+  - `1`: You are rewarded points for your efforts1
-  - `1`: You can lose the game due to a bad decision
+  - `1`: You can lose the game due to a bad decision1
-  - `2`: You have at least 1 room that changes based on an item use
+  - `2`: You have at least 1 room that changes based on an item use2
-  - `1`: When the player enters a room they get the room description
+  - `1`: When the player enters a room they get the room description1
-  - `1`: The Player can see the items in their inventory
+  - `1`: The Player can see the items in their inventory1
   - `1`: The Player can win the game